...

 Here’s the short answer: Yes, student loans acquired during marriage can be treated as shared debt in Texas.
 But don’t drop your racket just yet!
 The story is filled with twists and volleys.
-From the precise timing of those loans to determining who truly benefited from that education, many factors influence how student loan debt is divided.
+Many factors influence how student loan debt is divided.
+These include the precise timing of the loans and determining who truly benefited from the education.

 So, why keep reading?
-We’re breaking down the complexities of Texas community property laws, sharing real-life anecdotes to make things hit home, and offering smart tips for managing debt post-divorce.
+We’re breaking down the complexities of Texas community property laws.
+We’ll share real-life anecdotes to make things hit home, and offer smart tips for managing debt post-divorce.
 Whether you’re facing this challenge yourself or simply want to be prepared, this guide has everything you need to master the court of student loan debt in a Texas divorce.
 So, grab your gear, get ready, and let’s ace this topic together!

 Key Takeaways